neurodata/ndstore/docs/sphinx/datamodel.rst

 .. function:: Offset Value

    If your data is not well aligned and there is "excess" image data you do not wish to examine, but are present in your images, offset is how you specify where your actual image starts.
 Offset is provided a pixel coordinate offset from origin which specifies the "actual" origin of the image.
 The offset is for X,Y,Z dimensions.
+This offset should also be reflective of your file names, if you start you file numbers at 0002.tif your offset should be (0,0,2).

    :Type: [INT,INT,INT]
    :Default: [0,0,0]